Validator FAQ

 105 * 80% * 1%= 0.84 ATOM

 - Delegators' rewards:

-105 * 80% - Commission= 83.16 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+105 * 80% - Commission= 83.16 ATOM (each delegator is able to claim its portion of these rewards in proportion to their stake)

 - The pool obtains

 - Validator's reward: